- Horizontal navigation

 When to use

-- You have less than five primary navigation items
+- You have less than 5 primary navigation items

-- You have only one level of navigation and no secondary navigation items
+- You have only 1 level of navigation and no secondary navigation items

 Use secondary horizontal navigation when you want to provide more granular navigation specific to a particular page or window in your application.
 This differs from tabs, since tabs would allow you to switch perspective on the same page, while each secondary horizontal navigation item would be sending you to a distinct URL.
 For example, a user might use global navigation to get to a settings page, and then use local navigation to access privacy and general user settings.